-Abortion law in South Africa: Passage of a progressive law and challenges for implementation
+Abortion law in South Africa: Passage of a progressive law and challenges for implementation (PDF)

 Blanchard,Kelly; Fonn,Sharon; Xaba,Mankhosasana